kmanditereza/agentic-ai-for-industrial-systems/README.md

-# 🏭 Building Agentic AI for Industrial Systems - Complete Course
+# 🏭 Building Agentic AI for Industrial Systems

 A comprehensive course teaching you how to build production-ready AI agents for industrial automation, from basic implementations to advanced multi-agent architectures.

-## 📺 Complete Video Course
+## 📺 Complete Project

 🎥 **[Watch the Full Course: Building Agentic AI for Industrial Systems](https://youtu.be/2W6rmlkL9vI)**

 **Instructor**: Kudzai Manditereza
-**Duration**: Comprehensive 5-part series
 **Level**: Beginner to Advanced

-## 🎯 Course Overview
+## 🎯 Overview

 Learn step-by-step how to build fully functional agentic AI for industrial systems, from the basics to advanced multi-agent architectures.
-This course takes you through a complete journey of industrial AI development using a simulated batch plant environment.
+This project takes you through a complete journey of industrial AI development using a simulated batch plant environment.

 ### What You'll Build